- Discuss job design and other managerial approaches to stress management

 Another motivating factor for employees is goal-setting.
 Individuals should have specific, measurable goals that they can achieve if they stretch themselves.
 Managers should take care that they’re achieving good, and not bad, levels of stress when working with employees to set goals.
 Goals that tie into company objectives work to clarify role responsibilities, and managers who review their employees’ progress can protect them from demotivation and stress.

 Finally, there’s the managerial option of job redesign to help with stress management.
 Redesigning jobs to make them richer for the employees can alleviate stress and add new motivation.
 A job redesign that gives the team member more responsibility, more say in decisions that involve them, and more meaningful work can give an employee more control over work activities and lessen his reliance on others.
+Each of these managerial approaches to stress management can be used as a motivational tool for employees.

 But what about the effects of an organization’s culture on stress levels?
 Some organizations expect an employee to put in far more than the standard 40 hours of work in a week.
 Employees feel an increasing need to stay connected to email and voice mail when not in the office, and often their managers expect to be able to contact them by phone or text well after working hours.
 International companies expect employees to navigate time differences, and employees in the US find themselves staying at work late or coming in early to have necessary conversations with Europe and Asia.